RichardGerry/pipeline/README.md

 ```

 Those functions are then 'applied' to the pipeline

+Note:
-Note - star_apply unpacks input to its parameters either positionally or kwargs
-based on the input type of Sequence or Mapping. parse_response returns a dict (Mapping) so the
-Mapping is unpacked to the kwargs of ticker_update
+*star_apply unpacks input to its parameters either positionally or kwargs based on the input type of Sequence or Mapping. parse_response returns a dict (Mapping) so the dict is unpacked to the kwargs of ticker_update

 ```pycon
 >>> pipe.apply(ticker_http_request)